jasonbower/Procedural-Star-Generator/README.md

 This project is source-available under the Bower Source License (BSL) v1.0

-You may use, study, modify, and distribute this software with attribution, but you may not directly monetize or commercially exploit the software or derivative works.
+You may use, study, modify, and distribute this software with attribution, but you may not directly monetize or commercially exploit the software or derivative works without explicit permission from the author.

 See the LICENSE file for full details.